 Welcome to experience the magnificent landscape, beautiful natural features and peace of Pyhä-Luosto National Park, together with the area’s versatile services.
-The Pyhä-Luosto National Park is located just a side of Pyhä and Luosto tourist centres, connecting these two centres along the hiking and skiing trails.
+The Pyhä-Luosto National Park is located just by Pyhä and Luosto tourist centres, connecting these two resorts along the hiking and skiing trails.
 Pyhä-Luosto National Park is a superb destination for day trips and short hikes throughout the year.
-From the trails you gain lots of nice feelings and health!

-The basic zone of the National Park is formed of Finland’s most southern fell chain.
-The area has many functions; it is for conserving nature, preserving indigenous people’s culture and serving as a destination for hiking and tourism.
+The basic zone of the National Park is formed of Finland’s southernmost fell chain.
+The area has many functions; it is for conserving nature, preserving indigenous people's culture and serving as a destination for hiking and tourism.

-The National Park consists of Pyhätunturi National Park (established in 1938) and of the Luosto area northwest of Pyhätunturi Fell.
+The National Park consists of Finland's oldest National Park (Pyhätunturi National Park established already in 1938) and of the Luosto area northwest of Pyhätunturi Fell.
 These were combined at the beginning of 2005 to form a new National Park.

 The fell chain is a collage of treeless peaks and deep ravines.
 Lush forests, some of them herb-rich forests, flourish in the area’s valleys and along brook banks.

-If you are planning a hike in Pyhä-Luosto national park, Naava is a good place to start and get more information.
+If you are planning a hike in Pyhä-Luosto National Park, Visitor Centre Naava is a good place to start and get more information.

-The Naava is located in the centre of Pyhä, just next to the round-about along the Pyhä-Luosto road.
-In the Naava you will find tourist information, hiking information about the Pyhä-Luosto National Park, Café Loimu and a huge auditorium, that can be rented for meetings and congresses also.
+Visitor Centre Naava is located in the centre of Pyhä, just next to the round-about along the Pyhä-Luosto road.
+Naava offers tourist information as well as more information about the Pyhä-Luosto National Park.

 SIGHTS IN THE PYHÄ-LUOSTO NATIONAL PARK

-Isokuru Ravine is located between the Kultakero and Ukonhattu fell tops and is Finland’s deepest ravine at 220 metres deep.
+Isokuru gorge is located between the Kultakero and Ukonhattu fell tops and is Finland’s deepest gorge at 220 metres deep.

-A trail with wide duckboards at the bottom of the ravine leads to Lake Pyhänkasteenlampi and to the Pyhänkasteenputous Waterfall.
-At the edge of the Isokuru gorge there is a kota- hut as a resting place, about 1 kms from the Pyhä centre.
-To this kota it is possible to hike also in winter with normal shoes, snowshoes or xc-skies.
-Isokuru ravine is also possible to see in wintertime (hiking,snowshoeing or xc-skiing).
+A trail with wide duckboards at the bottom of the gorge leads to pond Pyhänkasteenlampi and to the Pyhänkasteenputous Waterfall.
+At the mouth of the Isokuru gorge there is a rest area, about 2 kms from Visitor Centre Naava.

-The formation and geology of Isokuru Ravine are featured on information boards along the trail.
-In winter, the route does not have the maintenance and the visits by is just at your own risk!
+The formation and geology of Isokuru gorge are featured on information boards along the trail.

 Lake Pyhänkasteenlampi, Pyhänkasteenputous Waterfall and Uhriharju Ridge